Next chapter, enjoy

 Himself, because he did it and me, because I allowed it.

 I was damaged and anyone that said I wasn't was fooling themselves.
 And yet they came around every day to talk to me, to show me a kindness, a 'warmth' that I never thought possible.
-It made my stomach crawl every time and I would want to cry because I knew the truth.
+It made my stomach crawl every time and I wanted to cry because I knew the truth.

 It suffocated me